-- Effective May 3, 2021, Mary Lou Maher was appointed to the Board. - On August 30, 2021, Carter Copeland was appointed Senior Vice President, Global Strategy as a new leadership position and Andrew Arnovitz was appointed to the position of Senior Vice President, Investor Relations and Enterprise Risk Management. - On October 28, 2021, Pascal Grenier was appointed to the position of Senior Vice President, Flight Services & Global Operations. - Effective March 30, 2022, Hélène V. Gagnon was appointed to the newly created position of Chief Sustainability Officer and Senior Vice President, Stakeholder Engagement.
+- Effective May 3, 2021, Mary Lou Maher was appointed to the Board of Directors of CAE (Board). - On August 30, 2021, Carter Copeland was appointed Senior Vice President, Global Strategy as a new leadership position and Andrew Arnovitz was appointed to the position of Senior Vice President, Investor Relations and Enterprise Risk Management.

+- On October 28, 2021, Pascal Grenier was appointed to the position of Senior Vice President, Flight Services & Global Operations. - Effective March 30, 2022, Hélène V. Gagnon was appointed to the newly created position of Chief Sustainability Officer and Senior Vice President, Stakeholder Engagement.